ViggieM/minimalistdjango/_articles/2023-06-14-set-up-a-django-project.md

   caption: <a href="https://xkcd.com/354/" target="_blank">https://xkcd.com/354/</a>
 ---

-Starting a new project is very exciting and you want to get it right from the start.
+Start a Django project the right way

 ## Choose your Python version with *pyenv*
 {:id="install-pyenv"}